0xdvir/Rootkit/README.md

 - **Network Backdoor**
   Filters network packets for magic payloads to trigger commands or actions.
+- **SO Injector**
+  Receives a shared object over the network and injects it into a target process.
+- **Binary Loader**
+  Executes ELF binaries received via the network.
 - **Keylogger**
-  Captures and logs keystrokes.
+  Captures and logs keyboard input.
 - **Persistence**
   Implements basic methods to survive reboots.
 - **Evasion Techniques**
   Utilizes fundamental strategies to avoid detection.

-## Disclaimer
+## ⚠️ Disclaimer

 > **Warning:** This project is intended for educational and research purposes only.
 > Unauthorized deployment or use of rootkits is illegal and unethical.